 University of Minnesota Administrative Policy

-Phased Retirement Program: Twin Cities, Crookston, Morris, Rochester
+Phased Retirement Program: Crookston, Morris, Rochester, Twin Cities

 Policy Statement

-The University's Phased Retirement Program is a voluntary internal retirement program provided to tenured faculty members and academic professionals with continuous appointment who:
+The University's Phased Retirement Program is a voluntary internal retirement program provided to tenured faculty members and a select number of academic professionals with continuous appointments in the University’s library system who:

 • have an appointment of at least 75 percent on a nine-month or greater basis; and